What the consumers price index measures

 Average retail prices in the CPI

-Included in this Hot Off the Press is a selection of average retail prices for the current and previous quarter.
+Included in this Hot Off The Press is a selection of average retail prices for the current and previous quarter.
 The weighted average prices are calculated by applying index movements to weighted average prices for the June 2006 quarter CPI, with the exception of printer paper where prices were first collected in the June 2008 quarter.
 They are not statistically accurate measures of average transaction price levels, but do provide a reliable indicator of percentage changes in prices.

 As part of the CPI review, the selection of items appearing in the tables has been reviewed, and the items have been grouped under their corresponding group headings.

 With the adoption of the Jevons elementary aggregate formula as part of the 2006 review, the average prices in these tables are calculated differently for some items.
 For some items, a weighted arithmetic mean price is calculated for each of the 15 pricing centres.
 The weights reflect the relative importance of sampled outlets.
 These regional arithmetic mean prices are then weighted by the population weights assigned to pricing centres (see table 6) to calculate a national weighted arithmetic mean price.
 For other items, a weighted geometric mean price is calculated for each of the pricing centres.
 The weights reflect the relative importance of sampled outlets.
-These regional geometric mean prices are then weighted by the pricing centre population weights to calculate a national mean price using a weighted arithmetic mean formula.
+These regional geometric mean prices are then weighted by the pricing centre population weights to calculate a national mean price using a weighted arithmetic mean formula.---PDF BREAK---

 For any given set of prices, a geometric mean price is less than or equal to an arithmetic mean price.
-This means that the June 2006 quarter average prices for items where the Jevons formula was adopted will in many cases be lower than those that appeared in the June 2006 quarter CPI Hot Off the Press.
+This means that the June 2006 quarter average prices for items where the Jevons formula was adopted will in many cases be lower than those that appeared in the June 2006 quarter CPI Hot Off The Press.
 Other factors that will cause the quarterly average prices to differ from ones published prior to the June 2006 quarter include:

 - the sample of retail outlets has been updated